 “There is no photographic or video evidence of an evacuation on this scale” pg.
 25

-Except for Shannon Hicks from the Newtown Bee, news crews didn’t arrive until after the children had already been evacuated.
-And since we’ve already established that there were no video cameras on school grounds, exactly where would this footage have come from?
+With the exception of Newtown Bee photographer Shannon Hicks, news crews did not arrive until after the children had already been evacuated.
+And since we’ve already established that Sandy Hook had no on-site video surveillance, it’s worth asking a basic question: exactly where does Tracy imagine this footage would have come from?

 “A highly circulated photo depicts students walking in a single file formation with their hands on each others’ shoulders and eyes shut.
 Yet this was the image of a drill that took place prior to the event itself.” pg.
 25

-While the referenced photo isn’t included in this chapter, and the link in the footnotes is now defunct, I’ve included a link to the highest-quality version I could locate here.
-Since it’s a large image (2416 x 1655), it will open in a new tab.
+The photograph Tracy refers to isn’t reproduced in this chapter, and the link provided in the footnotes is now defunct.
+I’ve included a link to the highest-quality version I could locate here.
+It’s a large image (2416 × 1655) and will open in a new tab.

-Some of the children do have their heads down, which can make it a bit hard to see, but none of them seem to have their eyes shut.
-And even if they did, it’s hard to imagine why that would matter.
+While some of the children appear to have their heads lowered—making it harder to see their faces—none appear to have their eyes shut.
+And even if they did, it’s unclear why that detail would be relevant in the first place.

 Next: Chapter Two: “Six Signs Sandy Hook Elementary School Was Closed” by “Dr. Eowyn”